mureiren/AppiumRubyJenkinsAWS/README.md

 ```

 ### Run tests on  AWS:
 You need to have an aws account created.
-Instructions on how to create a project to run tests on aws can be found at. #Head to Deploying Appium/TestNG tests to Device Farm section#
+Instructions on how to create a project to run tests on aws can be found at. #Deploying Appium/TestNG tests to Device Farm# section
 at https://aws.amazon.com/blogs/mobile/testing-mobile-apps-with-cucumber-and-appium-through-testng-on-aws-device-farm/ to get started.

 ### N.B The instructions are based on client language Java.In my case i had to select Appium Ruby from Test dropdown under the "configure your test"section.